 Supportive care such as antibiotics to treat infections, red blood cells, or platelet transfusions improves anemia and prevents bleeding.

 Helpful Patient Resources:

-We understand that receiving a cancer diagnosis can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your oncologist / hematologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that receiving a cancer diagnosis can be a very scary and emotional time for patients and their families.
+Therefore. t is very important to discuss any questions or concerns you may have with your oncologist/hematologist.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.